• Home

 If you love blueberries with a hint of orange flavor, these muffins are for you!
 There is no need to add orange extract to these babies as they have just the right amount of orange flavor.

-You can use fresh or frozen blueberries, but fresh is always better (and I prefer fresh organic for the best flavor).
+You can use fresh or frozen blueberries, but fresh is always better in my opinion.
 I can't wait for our blueberry bush to start putting out those juicy little blueberries this summer.
-I'll use them for these muffins as well as my Best Blueberry Pound Cake.

-This no-fail recipe makes 12 muffins that are filled with sweet, juicy blueberries.
-One large naval orange is all you need for the juice and zest for this recipe.
+One large navel orange is all you need for the juice and zest for this recipe.

 Ingredients measured out in individual containers.

-Naval orange - One large naval orange should give you enough juice and zest for this recipe.
+Navel orange - One large navel orange should give you enough juice and zest for this recipe.
 Make sure the orange is fresh, with a bright orange peel and not too mushy.

 Milk - As a general rule, whole milk works best for baking.
-But feel free to use your milk of choice, if needed.
+But feel free to use your milk of choice.
 Almond milk works fine.
-Evaporated will work, too, if that's all you have.
+Evaporated will work, too.

-Slice the orange into 4 sections and squeeze each section using your fingers to collect the juice in a small bowl.
+• Quarter the orange and squeeze each section over a bowl.

 A segment of fresh orange being pressed down onto a strainer over a bowl.